-The fund outperformed its benchmark over the quarter.
+The fund's equity portfolio outperformed the broader market in the quarter.

 The quarter got off to a weak start as bond market worries and the events in the Middle East put downward pressure on the UK equity market.
 Markets then recovered in November as inflation data across Europe and the US continued to suggest that inflationary pressures were receding, and the month also saw a significant fall in the oil price.
 This prompted hopes of both an economic soft landing and that at some point central banks could pivot and start to reduce interest rates.
 Real estate and industrial sectors were strong, while energy, consumer staples and pharmaceuticals were relatively weak.